MuggleWei/yoauth/readme.md

 Gurantee Cmake and git already installed

 #### Install OpenSSL (Optional && Not recommended)
 This step is optional.
-By Default, **YOAuth** will download and compile `openssl`, the advantage of this is that it can generate a `portable` package, it can be directly copied and used on the same system; the disadvantage is that the compilation step will take more time.
+By Default, **YoAuth** will download and compile `openssl`, the advantage of this is that it can generate a `portable` package, it can be directly copied and used on the same system; the disadvantage is that the compilation step will take more time.

 User also can choose to use system package management to install `openssl`